South African constitutional litigation: The constitution that applies

-The non-retrospectivity rule
+Non-retrospectivity rule

 Neither the interim nor the 1996 Constitution is retrospective in its operation.
 A law is a retrospective if it states that, at a past date, the law shall be taken to have been that which it was not, so as to invalidate what was previously valid or vice versa.
 Neither the interim nor the 1996 Constitution reaches backward so as to invalidate actions taken under laws valid at the time, even if those laws were contrary to fundamental rights.
 The corollary also holds: The Constitution cannot retrospectively validate actions that were unlawful in terms of pre-1994 law.
 Also, the Constitution does not interfere with rights that vested before it came into force.

 The rule that the Constitution does not apply retrospectively affects challenges to violations of human rights that occurred before the commencement of the Constitution.
 Put another way, the rule means that a litigant can only seek constitutional relief for a violation of human rights by conduct that occurred after commencement.
 As already stated, the implication of the doctrine of objective constitutional invalidity is that on the date of the Constitution's commencement, laws that are inconsistent with the Constitution cease to have legal effect.
 But this does not mean that acts performed and things done under such (unconstitutional) laws before the Constitution came into force are also invalid.
 Since the Constitution does not operate retrospectively, they remain valid.
 An applicant who complains about such actions will not be allowed to challenge the constitutionality of the enabling laws.
 The constitutional validity of the enabling law becomes irrelevant since the conduct authorized by the law remains valid.

 The rule of non-retrospectivity only limits the "reach" of the Bill of Rights.
 In other words, it covers only the direct application of the Bill of Rights; it does not prevent the courts from applying the Bill of Rights indirectly to the law when developing the common law or interpreting a statute, even if the dispute arose before the commencement of the Constitution.
 This is because the post-constitutional development of the common law, or reading down of statutes with reference to the Constitution, does not result in the Constitution's working retroactively.
 "It is sometimes said," the court noted in Du Plessis v De Klerk, "that 'judge-made law' is retrospective in its operation."
 Currie and De Waal contend that it is "always" so.
 It must be added, however, that the Constitutional Court has not explicitly decided that the rule of non-retrospectivity does not hold for the indirect application of the Bill of Rights.